allegro/bigflow/docs-configuration.md

 In a `Config` object you can define a master configuration.
 Any property defined in the master configuration is *inherited* by other configurations.

-By default, the configuration defined in the `Config` object constructor is the master one:
+By default, the configuration defined in the `Config` init method is the master one:

 ```python